matrix-org/matrix-spec-proposals/proposals/2659-appservice-ping.md

 When the endpoint is called, the homeserver makes a `/_matrix/app/v1/ping` request to the appservice.

-The request body may contain a `transaction_id` field, which, if present, must be passed through to the appservice `/ping` request body as-is.
+The request body may contain a `transaction_id` string field, which, if present, must be passed through to the appservice `/ping` request body as-is.

 This endpoint is only allowed when using a valid appservice token, and it can only ping the appservice associated with the token.
 If the token or appservice